chaoss/wg-value/focus-areas/organizational-value/labor_investment.md

 # Labor Investment

-Question: What was the cost of an organization for its employees to create the counted contributions (e.g., commits, issues, and pull requests)?
+Question: What was the cost of an organization for its employees to create the counted contributions (e.g., commits, issues, and change requests)?

 ## Description